What Motivates Us?

 The Disability Paradox

-Lived Experience
+A Lived Experience Lens

-I acquired my disability 14 years ago through an undiagnosed virus that permanently damaged my autonomic nervous system and the nerves in my blood vessels.
+I acquired my disability 14 years ago through an undiagnosed virus that permanently damaged my autonomic nervous system and my vascular nerves.
 As a result, my heart has to work harder to circulate blood.
 I live with the heartbeat of a runner when standing, and the heartbeat of someone standing when I am sitting down.
 This means I use more energy to do everyday things and manage a host of symptoms that are invisible to others.
-Pacing how I live and work is now key to my day-to-day.
+This condition also revealed a dormant genetic condition that had previously been masked by my very active and sporting lifestyle, it was these in combination disabled me.

-This condition also revealed a dormant genetic condition that had previously been masked by my very active and sporting lifestyle.
-Later came Stage 3 breast cancer — which, thankfully, I have now been in remission from for nine years — leaving me with a few additional chronic conditions to manage.
-More recently, I also received a late diagnosis of AuDHD, giving me yet another lens on how people think, live, and work differently.
+In 2015, came Stage 3 breast cancer, found 7 weeks prior to my wedding day.
+Thankfully, I have now been in remission for nine years, but it left me with a few additional chronic conditions to manage too.
+More recently, I received a late diagnosis of AuDHD, giving me yet another lens on how people think, live, and work differently.

 Driven To Succeed

-My life’s motto has always been to dream big and work hard to achieve it.
-I was the first in my family to get into University, and had a very successful career in the highly competitive media industry; a News & Current Affairs Talk Radio Producer in Australia, and later a Picture Editor at the Financial Times in London.
+That early belief in my potential, combined with my drive, led to a successful career in the highly competitive media industry.
+I worked as a News and Current Affairs Talk Radio Producer in Australia and later as a Picture Editor at the Financial Times in London.

 Fuelled by a passion for strategy